White elephant (animal)

 A white elephant (also albino elephant) is a rare kind of elephant, but not a distinct species.
-In Hindu puranas, the god Indra has a white elephant.
-Although often depicted as snow white, their skin is normally a soft reddish-brown, turning a light pink when wet.
+Although often depicted as snow white, their skin is typically a soft reddish-brown, turning a light pink when wet.
 They have fair eyelashes and toenails.
-The traditional "white elephant" is commonly misunderstood as being albino, but the Thai term chang samkhan, actually translates as 'auspicious elephant', being "white" in terms of an aspect of purity.
+The traditional "white elephant" is commonly misunderstood as being albino, but the Thai term, chang samkhan, translates as 'auspicious elephant', being "white" in terms of an aspect of purity.